 The Truth about RV Living With Dogs

 When I first started on this journey, I was warned “those dogs will wreck your trailer”.
 I thought “what a ridiculous statement”, as I looked at my 4 amazing dogs who had never before shown any aptitude for destroying anything, except maybe breaking some hearts.
-I realized I couldn’t just expect them to suddenly plunge into the RV lifestyle.
+I realized I couldn’t just expect them to suddenly plunge into RV living.
 Careful planning and preparation would indeed be necessary.

 I eased all my dogs into thinking of the RV as home, wherever we happen to be.
 I always make sure I meet their mental and physical needs, every day.
 All day long.
 And this system seems to have worked.
 I can’t say without a little damage: Jolene (the lemon pointer) once went through an open window screen, but that was quick and easy to replace.
 I carry a window screen kit in my rv tool kit.
 Anyhow, nearly 2 years later, we are now in Alberta once again planning a trip across the Canadian prairies and beyond.
 Living with dogs in a small RV is entirely doable.
 You just need to prepare.